vlmillet/llvm-jit-pdb/README.md

 Finally, you can check both the JITPDBMemoryManager::Status and console output for better information on what is going on.

 ### I reach the memory code/data size limitation, what can I do ?
 A new tool called "jitmemgen.exe" is available for you to generate your own EMBEDDED_DLL.cpp and EMBEDDED_PDB.cpp (if you want to replace the default embedded memory in this repo) and standalone .pdb/.dll/.hck (if you want to use standalone files as memory templates).
 By default embedded data provides approximately 16MB (8MB for code, 8MB for data).
-See "jitmem.exe" usage.
+See "jitmemgen.exe" usage.

 But my personal advices would be :